 Archive for the ‘Latin America’ Category

-Posted in About the news, Community relations, Human relations and mining, Investing & Finance, Latin America, mining, Peru, tagged argentina, Barrick, Chile, pascua lama, Peru on May 14, 2014 | Leave a Comment »
+Posted in About the news, consulting, Human relations and mining, Investing & Finance, Jobs and Salaries, Latin America, mining, Peru, tagged argentina, Barrick, Chile, pascua lama, Peru on May 14, 2014 | Leave a Comment »

 The news report today that caught my attention is this.
 Politicians say such strange things!

 Argentina’s mining minister, Jorge Mayoral, surprised quite a few of the 300 executives present an annual luncheon last week, by calling its neighbouring Chile and Peru mining models “a failure.”

 According to Mining Press (in Spanish), the official was especially critical of the other two countries openness to foreign investors.
 Mayoral said Argentina did not want mining in a Chilean or Peruvian way:

 “We want mining our way, which means we want to favour domestic suppliers, local management, make sure jobs are taken by technical and professionals coming out of our universities, that respect for the environment is a priority, and most importantly, that all this is done in a safe matter,” he was quoted as saying.

 Ironically, the minister also called on his Chilean peer, Aurora Williams, to expedite a decision on Barrick Gold’s Pascua Lama project, which has been halted since last year, after a number of defeats in local courts about water use and the impact on glaciers in the area.
 While later Barrick stopped construction of the $8.5 billion project as part of its debt-reduction and cost-cutting program, it is still facing major fines and a class action lawsuit because of it.

 A report released by the government in March shows Argentina’s mining sector is expected to attract about $4 billion this year, with US and Indian companies reportedly interested in developing the nation’s copper and lithium.